Is there ever a safe way to force through a change in a contract?Posted in : First Tuesday Q&A NI on 6 May 2014

 However, other changes such as a change from full-time to part-time hours may prove more difficult.

 The safest method of introducing a change in a contract is through consultation and agreement.
-Changes should be discussed with staff in a thorough and detailed way and everything should be documented in writing as far as
+Changes should be discussed with staff in a thorough and detailed way and everything should be documented in writing as far as possible.

 Already a subscriber?